AC Ancona

 Associazione Calcio Ancona, commonly referred to as Ancona, was an Italian football club based in Ancona, Marche.
 It was founded in 2004 as the phoenix club of defunct 1905 club Unione Sportiva Anconitana, which changed its name to Ancona Calcio in 1982.
-It used clause in the Article 52 of N.O.I.F.) with its last denomination.
+It used clause in the Article 52 of N.O.I.F. with its last denomination.
 In 2010 it went bankrupt.
 Another club of the city, U.S. Ancona 1905 claimed as the phoenix club.
 However, the club also folded in 2017, with a second phoenix club, A.C.
 Anconitana, was founded in the Eccellenza.
 They merged with S.S.
-Matelica Calcio 1921 to found Ancona-Matelica, who aim to have their name changed back to just "Ancona" in 2022.
+Matelica Calcio 1921 to found SSC Ancona ASD.

 The nicknames of the team were i Dorici (The Dorians) and i Biancorossi (The Red and Whites).

 History

 From U.S. Anconitana to Ancona Calcio

 Ancona had spells in Serie B before World War II and shortly after, but would not return to that level until 1988.
 Under coach Vincenzo Guerini, the club's rise was meteoric: 5th place in 1990 and promotion was achieved two years later.
 Although they would finish 17th and were relegated after just one year, the club nonetheless played in some memorable high-scoring games including a 3–0 home win over Inter.
 Midfielder Lajos Detari, winger Fabio Lupo and striker Massimo Agostini ensured Ancona had a respectable Goals For tally but conceded goals at an alarming rate.

 The following year, Ancona reached a Coppa Italia final but were heavily beaten by Sampdoria.
 Near misses in the promotion race was followed by relegation in 1996 and again in 1998.
 After returning to Serie B in 2000, Ancona would achieve another promotion in 2003.

 Its second Serie A season would be one of the worst of any Serie A club, with a record-equalling 28-game winless streak from the start.
 They finished the season with a pitiful 13 points.
 This was followed by bankruptcy and condemnation to Serie C2.